 The Great Outdoors

-Amelia Island is a nature-lover’s paradise with pristine white beaches, maritime forests, and treed marshlands.
-In the area there are four major State Parks, including Fort Clinch State Park as well as Cumberland Island National Park that offer a range of hiking and cycling paths, shelling, and bird watching.
-World-class golf courses, eco-tours, horseback riding, backwater, and deep sea fishing are all available to Amelia Island visitors.
+Amelia Island is a nature lover’s paradise with pristine white beaches, maritime forests, and marshlands.
+In the area there are four major state parks, including Fort Clinch State Park, as well as Cumberland Island National Park that offer a range of hiking and cycling paths, shelling, and bird watching.
+World class golf courses, eco-tours, horseback riding, backwater, and deep sea fishing are all available to Amelia Island visitors.

 Amelia Island is a shopper’s paradise, with shops ranging from the eclectic to the elegant to the sublime.
-The Island has antique malls, a bevy of fashionable women’s boutiques, and many small owner-operated specialty shops, some of which feature designer-quality articles reflecting the Island’s history and the influence of the sea on the artists and craftsmen from whose imagination they sprang.
+The Island has antique malls, a bevy of fashionable women’s boutiques, and many small owner-operated specialty shops, which feature designer quality articles reflecting the Island’s history and the influence of the sea on the artists and craftsmen from whose imagination they sprang.